Minnesota Republicans counter Chauvin trial security plan

 Derek Chauvin is the white ex-officer who held his knee to the neck of Floyd, a Black man who was handcuffed and pleading for air.
 He will be tried separately from the three other former officers accused in his death.

-Minutes before the news conference, Walz’s office made public a letter he received in December signed by Gazelka and six other Senate Republicans.
+Minutes before the news conference, Walz’s office made public a letter he received in December signed by Gazelka and six other Senate Republicans showing that they had been willing to spend state money just a few weeks ago.
 It asked the governor to “urgently consider” a $7.6 million request by the Minneapolis Police Department for costs related to preventing potential unrest when Chauvin goes on trial March 8.

 “The rioting we saw this summer not only caused unnecessary injuries and loss of life, but also destroyed the livelihoods of many of our neighbors and prevented citizens from engaging in their right to peacefully protest,” the letter reads.
 “It is our hope that you share with us the desire that this devastation that our community experienced will never happen again.”